CircleOfNice/CoreWorker/README.md

 ## Use all process functions at once
 Sometimes it is necessary to get notified about multiple state changes of a single instance of a specific process while at the same time interacting with it.
 Accordingly the next example shows you how to work with multiple instance states at once.
-Exemplary we use a simple chat application, that logs "Chat ready", when it is able to accept messages.
+Exemplary we use a simple chat application, that logs "Chat ready", when it is able to accept messages:
 ```js
 import { process } from "core-worker";